 The requirements governing the format and content of local authorities' annual accounts (under s106 of the Local Government (Scotland) Act 1973 joint boards and committees are classed as local authorities) are contained in The Code of Practice on Local Authority Accounting in the United Kingdom ("the Code").
-The annual accounts and contents have been prepared in accordance with chapter 5 of HM Treasury's Financial Reporting Manual 2015-16.
+The annual accounts are prepared in line with The Local Authority Accounts (Scotland) Regulations 2014.